-The service fee earned by Faustus for the year ended June 30, 2019 was \$0.
-The first annual service fee will be for the fiscal year ending June 30, 2020.
+The service fee earned by Faustus for the year ended June 30, 2020 was \$450,000.
 Faustus is responsible for all costs incurred in providing the educational program at the School, which includes but is not limited to, salaries and benefits of all personnel, curriculum materials, textbooks, library books, computers and other equipment, software, supplies, rental payments, maintenance, and capital improvements.

-NOTE 6 - DEFINED BENEFIT PENSION PLAN
+NOTE 7 - DEFINED BENEFIT PENSION PLAN